Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal6.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* How will we ensure services are efficient, secure, and reliable?

 * question 2

+* Are all residents able to access and use digital services?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Making the council's website and app the primary gateways for public engagement (digital first) means designing services so that residents access, request, and manage council services online as the default option.
+Instead of relying on phone calls, in-person visits, or paper forms, residents would use the website or app to complete tasks such as paying bills, reporting issues, booking services, or applying for permits.